Robert Russa Moton

 In 2006, Morton moved into a new 60,000 square foot facility funded by the citizens of Tulsa County through Vision 2025.

 In 2008, Morton became one of only two federally qualified health centers (FQHCs) in the state of Oklahoma to receive The Joint Commission on the Accreditation of Health Care Organizations (JCAHO) (To learn more about The Joint Commission, see http://www.jointcommission.org/ ).

-Today, Morton has five locations – Main site, 1334 N. Lansing Ave.; East Tulsa Family Health Center, 11511 East 21st St.; Midtown Family Health Center - Homeless Clinic, 102 N. Denver; Nowata Family Health Center, 207 S. Locust; and the Bartlesville Family Health Center, 4140 SE Adams Rd., Suite 105; two additional sites are embedded with Family and Children Services and the Laura Dester Center.
+Today, Morton has six locations – Main site, 1334 N. Lansing Ave.; East Tulsa Family Health Center, 11511 East 21st St.; Midtown Family Health Center – Homeless Clinic, 102 N. Denver; Nowata Family Health Center, 207 S. Locust; West Tulsa Family Health Center, 6116 W. 11th St.; Embedded in Family and Children Services, 2325 S. Harvard Avenue.

 The Morton primary care health system is a nonprofit corporation with 501(c)(3) IRS status and is governed by a multicultural board of directors comprised of community representatives and patients.
 As a FQHC, Morton provides medical services to northeastern Oklahoma and is able to offer its services on the ability of the patient to pay as defined by federal poverty guidelines.
 It is recognized as a Federally Qualified Health Center, Joint Commission accredited and a United Way Agency.

 Historical Timeline of Morton Comprehensive Health Services